Stupid side project number, well, I think we lost count...

 This photo doesn't really show the darker edge effect but this does appear once it is in the horn ring.

 We then worked out how to attach the button to the steering wheel.
 We didn't want to do the very thing we mocked prior and could have simple glued the button in place.
-This option however has many draw backs and if we did really mess up we wanted an easier way to "undo" or work. (work = mistake) We cast about in the garage we noticed the magnets on a cabinet and did a little test.
+This option however has many draw backs and if we did really mess up we wanted an easier way to "undo" or work.
+Looking around the garage we noticed the magnets on a cabinet and did a little test.

-and YES, it will stick.
+YES, it will stick.
 Now we have the problem of a plastic button and a magnet.
 Again, standing there looking around (looking dumb) we thought, "can we use a bolt with the magnet?"
 How can we "dial in" the length of the bolt and how can we fix the bolt to the plastic button?
-Solution = bolt + tee nut + resin:
+Solution = bolt + tee nut + casting resin: (you will see this resin in a future post)

 The tee nut allowed us to vary the length of the setup and once determined we simply glued the steel together and mixed up some casting resin.
-Once cured it was a moment of truth.
-The button now snaps into place.
+Once cured it was a moment of truth and thankfully the button snaps into place.

 ya ya ya, the steering wheel is not centered.
 Its a work in progress.
 It should als be noted that this is not actually hooked up to the horn.
 The actual (functional) button is mounted on the column and can be seen below.